-McGloin is the feel-good story of the group, starting off as a walk-on and continuing to work hard and move his way up the team’s depth chart.
-He’s known for being poised and comfortable in the pocket, but certainly isn’t known for his mobility.
-McGloin was also known for being an accurate and smart passer, though he threw two picks and didn’t play well during the spring game.
+McGloin is the feel-good story of the group, starting as a walk-on and continuing to work hard and move his way up the team’s depth chart.
+He’s known for being poised and comfortable in the pocket, but not known for his mobility.
+McGloin is also accurate and a smart passer, although he struggled with two picks during the spring game.

 Robert Bolden (6’4” 195 lb., Orchard Lake, MI, Freshman)

-Bolden was Rivals.com’s 2nd ranked quarterback of the 2010 class, and is considered a dual-threat with a very strong arm and tons of speed – listed with an unofficial 40-time of 4.5 per Rivals.
+Bolden was Rivals.com’s 2nd ranked quarterback of the 2010 class, and is considered a dual-threat with a very strong arm and tons of speed.
+He has an unofficial 40-time of 4.5, per Rivals.
 Certainly, he was the last one to get started at PSU – as freshman Paul Jones reported early.
-Still, many have raved about the performance of Bolden throughout team scrimmages and practices, and some have made comparisons of him to that of Terrelle Pryor.
+Still, many have raved about the performance of Bolden throughout team scrimmages and practices.
+Some have made comparisons of him to that of Terrelle Pryor.

 Paul Jones (6’ 3” 226 lb., McKees Rocks, PA, Freshman)

 Jones is another true freshman – and like Bolden, a four-star prospect according to Rivals.com.
-Listed as the 8th best QB at his position, Jones does not have the speed and mobility that Bolden or Newsome has, but he does possess a strong arm – and made the only two touchdown passes during the Blue-White game in the spring.
+Listed as the 8th best QB at his position, Jones does not have the speed and mobility that Bolden or Newsome has.
+He does, however, possess a strong arm.
+Jones had the only two touchdown passes during the Blue-White game in the spring.

 Now that your memories are fresh on the quarterbacks, here are some open-ended questions about the QB decision – from inexperience, to the Spread HD offense, to mobility and past successes.

-First, there’s experience – and since there are no seasoned veterans at the QB position, the job has become very much up for grabs.
+First, there’s experience – and since there are no seasoned veterans at the QB position, the job is up for grabs.
 It’s no secret that in the past Joe Paterno and Penn State have avoided thrusting a true freshman into the starting quarterback job.
-Heck, years ago, no freshmen were put into a starting role – that is, until JoePa had his hand forced when Justin King and Derrick Williams came to town.
-Since then, a number of freshmen have earned starting roles, but never at quarterback.
-Zack Mills did eventually start as a freshman, but only after a struggling Matt Seneca was injured.
-Now is as good a time as any that Paterno and PSU consider putting one of their talented freshmen into the mix.
+Heck, years ago, no freshmen were put into a starting role.
+That is, until JoePa had his hand forced when Justin King and Derrick Williams came to town.
+Since, a number of freshmen have earned starting roles, but never at quarterback.
+Zack Mills did start as a freshman, but only after a struggling Matt Seneca left with an injury.
+Now is as good a time as any.
+Paterno and Penn State need to consider starting one of their talented freshmen.

-Second, there’s Penn State’s “Spread HD” offense, which has had a great deal of success over the last few years.
-However, it must be pointed out that the most successful seasons under Penn State’s offense were when the Nittany Lions featured a solid and talented quarterback that couldn’t just pass and make solid decisions, but one that was very mobile.
+Second, there’s the Penn State “Spread HD” offense.
+This offensive scheme has had a great deal of success over the last few years.
+However, it must be noted that the most successful seasons under Penn State’s offense were when the Nittany Lions featured a talented quarterback that couldn’t just pass and make solid decisions, but one that was very mobile.

-Look at Penn State’s three best seasons over the last decade: 2005 (11-1), 2008 (11-2) and 2009 (11-2), which featured mobile quarterbacks Michael Robinson and Daryll Clark.
-The 2006 and 2007 teams featured QB Anthony Morelli – a pocket passer, where the Nittany Lions showed a dropoff, losing four games during each season.
+Look at Penn State’s three best seasons over the last decade: 2005 (11-1), 2008 (11-2) and 2009 (11-2).
+Each featured mobile quarterbacks Michael Robinson and Daryll Clark.
+The 2006 and 2007 teams featured QB Anthony Morelli – a pocket passer.
+The Nittany Lions showed a drop-off, losing four games during the Morelli years.

-One could even go back to the 2002 team – which finished 9-4 – and featured a mobile tandem of Zack Mills and Michael Robinson running the offense.
+One could even go back to the 2002 team – which finished 9-4 – and featured a mobile QB tandem of Zack Mills and Michael Robinson.

 Therefore, scratch McGloin and Jones from the list for now – that is, if you want to maximize the Spread HD success and compliment the talented wide receivers and running game featuring stars such as WR Derek Moye and RB Evan Royster.

-Just like that, the list has already been cut in half, leaving sophomore Kevin Newsome and talented freshman Robert Bolden to take over the starting role in 2010.
+Just like that, the list gets cut in half.
+That leaves sophomore Kevin Newsome and talented freshman Robert Bolden to take over the starting role in 2010.

-Listen, the doorway was open for Newsome.
-He was the backup to Daryll Clark last year, and the man leading the offense during the Blue-White game in April.
-To this point, he hasn’t seized the job away from anyone else – while Bolden has been drawing rave reviews from a number of different people who have recently seen him, including Dave Revsine of the Big Ten Network – who had great things to say about Bolden on Twitter.
+Newsome was the backup to Daryll Clark last year, and the man leading the offense during the Blue-White game in April.
+But he has yet to seize the job away from anyone else.
+Bolden, meanwhile, has been drawing rave reviews from a number of different people who have recently seen him.
+That includes Dave Revsine of the Big Ten Network – who had great things to say about Bolden on Twitter.

-On top of that, Bolden also received more glowing reviews via Bob Flounders at The Patriot-News.
-Included in the praise, Flounders called Bolden “an impressive specimen, at 6-4, 208 pounds” – which shows that the kid has bulked up some already, that is, if the earlier Rivals report card was accurate.
+Bolden also received more glowing reviews via Bob Flounders at The Patriot-News.
+Included in the praise, Flounders called Bolden “an impressive specimen, at 6-4, 208 pounds” – which shows that the kid has bulked up some already.
+That is, unless the earlier Rivals report card was inaccurate.

 In the end, the decision comes back to Paterno and the coaching staff.

-Are the leaders of Penn State football willing to place the keys to the potent Spread HD offense in the hands of a true freshman?
+Are the leaders of Penn State football willing to place the keys to a potent Spread HD offense in the hands of a true freshman?

-The more and more you hear about Robert Bolden – the more it appears that he may be the next one in line – if he gets the chance.
+The more and more you hear about Robert Bolden – the more it appears that he may be the next one in line.
+That is, if he gets the chance.

 *Also posted to my B/R page